Edwards-R/understanding_docs/Next thing/re-org.md

 ## Leftovers
 The core idea behind Understandings has been in use for many years, particularly in situations where taxonomists must differentiate between multiple interpretations of the same taxon.
 For example, a taxonomist may talk about '*X sensu author*'(sense of) or '*X auct nec*' (of other authors).
 These are all variations on the theme of finding a way to talk about multiple interpretations of the same work.
 Understandings are a codified version of the same idea, with added functionality to ensure longevity and maintain the greatest taxonomic precision possible.

+---
+---
+---
+## Conclusion
+The current nomenclatural system causes the meaning of a taxonomic name to disassociate from the taxon under multiple scenarios.
+These scenarios are crucial to the continued use of the taxonomic system and therefore cannot be prohibited.
+The system proposed here recognises these disassociations, as well as their root cause in design, and solves the issue as much as it is possible to be solved.
+As a result, the nomenclatural and taxonomic system becomes far more robust, dynamic, useful, and accurate.
+Using Understandings, held in Understandings systems, it is finally possible to construct a truly global database of types, as well as practical, useful, and accurate databases of nomenclature.